Burger King cuts ties with supplier in China food safety scare

 After the scandal broke, Yum quickly cut all ties with OSI, which was not a significant supplier to the chain.

-McDonald's Corp, which has deep ties to OSI and was more dependent on the supplier, ended its relationship with OSI China.
+McDonald's Corp (MCD.N), which has deep ties to OSI and was more dependent on the supplier, ended its relationship with OSI China.
 As a result, many of its 2,000 restaurants there have suffered meat shortages.

-McDonald's Holdings Co Ltd, the Japanese unit of the world's biggest restaurant chain, also withdrew its earnings guidance for the year after the scandal forced it to switch to alternative chicken supplies.
+McDonald's Holdings Co Ltd (2702.T), the Japanese unit of the world's biggest restaurant chain, also withdrew its earnings guidance for the year after the scandal forced it to switch to alternative chicken supplies.

 OSI did not immediately respond to requests for comment.